benroberts999/benroberts999.github.io/teach/astro.md

    * Main book for the course, available from library
    * Sections 8.7-8.8 covers cosmological parameters section
  * Kolb & Turner, _The early universe_
-   * A detailed, but high-level textbook.
-Goes well beyond what's required for the course, but those who are interested are encouraged to read
+   * A detailed and high-level textbook.
+Goes well beyond what's required for the course
+   * Those who are interested are encouraged to read
      * Ch.
-4 on big-back nucleosynthesis
+4 on big-bang nucleosynthesis
      * Ch.
 5 on thermal production of dark matter

 **Optional reading:**
  * Peebles, _Anomalies in Physical Cosmology_, [arXiv:2208.05018](https://arxiv.org/abs/2208.05018)